French (FRNCH)

 Credits: 3.
 Contact Hours: Lecture 3.

-Emphasis on developing language proficiency and skills in reading and writing.
-Selective review of grammar within the context of cultural and literary prose.
+Emphasis on developing language proficiency and skills in reading, writing and discussion.
+Selective review of grammar and expression within the context of cultural and literary texts.
 Meets International Perspectives Requirement.
 (Typically Offered: Fall)

 Credits: 3.
 Contact Hours: Lecture 3.